jaxxjj/ERCs/README.md

-# Ethereum Token Standards Overview
+# Overview

-This repository contains a collection of Ethereum token standards, each in its own directory.
+This repository contains a collection of ERC standards, each in its own directory.
 Each standard is implemented in a separate foundry project and includes:
 - a README file explaining the purpose, features, and use cases of the standard
 - a src folder:
   - interfaces: contains the interface of the standards